 Committee member: Pamenus Tuso

 During his 15-year journalism career, Pamenus has worked for various provincial, national and international media organisations.
 Currently, he is a correspondent for several international and local media organisations.
 He is a former Zimbabwe Union of Journalists national executive member.
-Pamenus has a Diploma in Journalism from the Christian College of Southern Africa and Online Media Management Certificate with the International Institute for Journalism in Germany.
+Pamenus has a Diploma in Journalism from the Christian College of Southern Africa and an Online Media Management Certificate with the International Institute for Journalism in Germany.

 Committee member: Kenneth Matimaire

 National Director: Tabani Moyo

 Tabani is responsible for overseeing the administration and programme implementation in line with MISA Zimbabwe’s strategic plan.
 Other key duties include staff supervision and fundraising as well as establishing and maintaining relationships with various organisations, including the government.
 The national director is also the organisation’s primary spokesperson.
 Currently, Tabani sits on the IFEX (a global network promoting and defending the freedom of expression) governing council on behalf of the MISA regional network.

 Finance and Administration Manager: Ophias Kimbini